eightsmile/cfa/cfa level III/BehaviouralFinance/BehaviouralFinance.md

   - chase income stream
 - **Availability Bias**: **based on how easily the outcome comes to mind**, to make a decision
   - make decision based on advertising
-  - limited investment opportuntiy set and under-diversity
+  - limited investment opportunity set and under-diversity
   - Source 产生availability bias 的原因: retrievability, categorisation, resonance, narrow range of experience

-### Emotional Biass
+### Emotional Bias

 - LOSSER